marcusfgardiner/CV/README.md

 ## Personal Interests

 #### Winston Churchill Fellow (2018) - Digital Solutions to Mental Healthcare
 My passion for applying digital solutions to solve real world problems extends beyond my work and education.
-I will travel to the USA in 2018 as a Winston Churchill and Mental Health Foundation Fellow to research the uses of digital technology to support good mental health.
+In 2018 I will travel to the USA as a Winston Churchill and Mental Health Foundation Fellow to research the uses of digital technology to support good mental health.

 #### [Coding Blog](https://medium.com/@marcusfgardiner) published by Hacker Noon and freeCodeCamp
 I wrote a blog alongside my intensive course at Makers, which was read over 12,000 times and published by Makers Academy, Hacker Noon and freeCodeCamp.